-By June 2023 1 Identify a site and develop a plan with community partners/pthe Be Well Irvine facility. providers to build Current Status: COMPLETED (DEC 2023) % Completed The County has entered into a long-term lease with Mind 100% OC for a second site at the El Toro property in Irvine.
+By June 2023 1 .
+The state and develop a plan mini community partitions, provides to bank the Be Well Irvine facility.
+Current Status: COMPLETED (DEC 2023) % Completed The County has entered into a long-term lease with Mind 100% OC for a second site at the El Toro property in Irvine.
 Owner Phase 1 planning and design is complete and construction HCA-BHS underway; Phase 2 planning and design is in progress; and (I.6.1) Phase 3 planning and design is pending.
-2 Work with community partners to develop programming and approach for the Be Well Irvine campus. d phased Current Status: COMPLETED (DEC 2023) % Completed Preliminary planning for the types of programs to include 100% has been done and is being worked into the designs.
-Owner HCA-BHS (1.6.2) By June 2024 3 Complete construction of Phase 1 of the Be Well Irvine facili ity and implement programs developed.
-Current Status: IN PROGRESS % Completed Construction for phase 1 started in February 2023.
-The 50% demolition of the building and soil management was Owner completed the end of August 2023 and building construction HCA-BHS began in September 2023.
-(1.6.3) Construction continues to be in progress and anticipated to be completed in mid-2025.
-By June 2025 4 Complete construction of the additional phases of the Be W and implement programs developed. ell Irvine facility Current Status: IN PROGRESS % Completed Preliminary plans were submitted to OCPW for needed 15% reviews to allow for approval for site work to begin.
-Owner Permits were received in Quarter 3 of 2024 allowing for HCA-BHS construction to begin.
-(1.6.3) Working on the underground utilities as of December 2024 and will begin pouring concrete in January 2025.
+2 Work with community partners to develop programming and d phased approach for the Be Well Irvine campus.
+Current Status: COMPLETED (DEC 2023) % Completed Preliminary planning for the types of programs to include 100% has been done and is being worked into the designs.
+Owner HCA-BHS Dr. I 2004 (1.6.2) 2 By June 2024 3 Complete construction of Phase 1 of the Be Well Irvine facil ity and implement programs developed.
+Current Status: IN PROGRESS 0/ Completed % Completed 80% Construction for phase 1 started in February 2023.
+Construction continues to make progress with anticipated Owner completion in June/July of 2025.
+HCA-BHS In April 2025, significant progress was made as the Navy (I.6.3) issued a conditional approval letter for the Storm Drain (1.0.3) Project Environmental Review Form, clearing the way for a license agreement with the City of Irvine and Heritage Fields.
+Currently, Mind OC and the County continue to work with Southern California Edison (SCE) for the electrical work to be done.
+The Department of Health Care Services (DHCS) recently submitted a letter of support to SCE for the project in hopes of expediting the review and approval process from SCE.

+By June 2025 4 Complete construction of the additional phases of the Be W and implement programs developed. ell Irvine facility Current Status: IN PROGRESS % Completed Permits were received in Quarter 3 of 2024 20% Concrete has been poured for the foundation and beams Owner are going up.
+HCA-BHS Construction is currently scheduled for completion by Nov.
+2025.
+(1.6.3)